dhis2/academy-web-app-dev-2022/resources/GET_STARTED.md

 ```
 * Work on your assignments - make sure you're working on that same branch

-### Commit and Push changes
+### Work on this branch and submit changes

 * Once you're done, commit and push the changes to your remote repository:

 ```
 git add .
-git commit -m “<type-commit-message>” git push origin <branch-name>
+git commit -m "<type-commit-message>" git push origin <branch-name>
 ```

-### Create a Pull Request
+### Create a Pull Request (PR) against your repo

 * Once you push the changes to your repository, the **Compare & pull request** green button will appear on GitHub.
 Click and follow the instructions.
-Add the name of the assignment `02-ui-library` as the title of your pull request and leave a comment
+Add the name of the assignment (e.g. `01-environment-setup`) as the title of your pull request and leave a comment
-* Open a pull request by clicking the `Create pull request` green button
+* Open a pull request by clicking the `Create pull request` green button (but don't do the next step of merging)

-### Instructors will review your PR
+### Receive review from instructors

 * Instructors will be able to see your submission and provide feedback from the GitHub Classroom ✍🏽

-### Merge your PR
+### Merge your Pull Request (PR)

 * After you've received your PR review, you'll be able to merge your it to your `main` in your repository ✨